VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/perc.md

 ## Theory

 Before I even dive into Percussion, I think it's necessary to point out how generic the term is.
-Just looking at the Wikipedia page for drum kit you'll see this:
+Just looking at the Wikipedia page for drum kit, you'll see this:

 <img src="/music/drumkit.webp" alt="wikipedia drum kit list" height="500em">